Brand Identity

 Zach Leighton

 Zach Leighton has been working with Christian ministries and nonprofits for over a decade, helping them tell their stories and testify of God's redemptive work.
-He's a StoryBrand Certified Guide and has done extensive work tailoring The Hero's Journey framework used by StoryBrand to the ministry sector.
+He has done extensive work applying The Hero's Journey as a framework that can be used in a wide range of ministry maketing applications.
 When he's not working directly to serve ministry clients, as the Principal Creative at Reliant, he spends much of his time developing strategy and casting vision for the ministry of Reliant.

 Share this Article